-- The hero of Chang Cheh's masterpiece, Vengeance, seeks to avenge his brother, a Peking Opera star, who was murdered by bad guys.
+- The hero of Chang Cheh's masterpiece, Vengeance!
+(1970), seeks to avenge his brother, a Peking Opera star, who was murdered by bad guys.

 - As mentioned above, Dynasty Warriors invokes Chinese opera in some of the character designs.
-The opening for Dynasty Warriors 3 even shows Zhao Yun in full opera regalia.
+The game startup cinematic for Dynasty Warriors 3 even shows Zhao Yun in full opera regalia.